-Where to celebrate Christmas in Vancouver with kids
+11 festive attractions to celebrate Christmas in Vancouver with kids

 Burnaby Village Heritage Christmas

-One of Metro Vancouver’s loveliest old-school Christmas events, the Burnaby Village Museum’s historic site is transformed into a charming reminder of traditional holidays of old during the festive season.
+This is one of Metro Vancouver’s loveliest old-school Christmas events.
+Burnaby Village Museum historic site is transformed into a charming reminder of traditional holidays of old during the festive season.

-When: November 27, 2021 to January 3, 2022
+When: November 25, 2023 to January 5, 2024

 Canyon Lights at Capilano Suspension Bridge